 The Advantage of Diversity in Leadership

 Many are quick to point out the list of women who have either managed to crack the glass ceiling or in their specific cases, even shattered it, particularly, political women.
-Forbes, in its list of 100 Powerful women of 2020, cite Kamala Harris, who went from reclaiming the mic from Vice President Pence, by her famous comeback, “Mr. President, I’m speaking,” to become the first female, the first African American and the first Asian American to be elected vice President of the United States.
+Forbes, in its list of 100 Powerful women of 2020, cite Kamala Harris, who went from reclaiming the mic from Vice President Pence, by her famous comeback, “Mr. Vice President, I’m speaking,” to become the first female, the first African American and the first Asian American to be elected vice President of the United States.
 Forbes’ list also includes Jacinda Ardern, prime minister of New Zealand, and Angela Merkel, the first female Chancellor of Germany; two women hailed for the efficient ways they handled Coronavirus.
 Others are Denmark’s Mette Frederiksen, Taiwan’s Tsai Ingwen, and Finland’s Sanna Marin.
 “These have attracted many headlines, but little academic attention”, The Guardian notes in the article, “Female-led countries handled coronavirus better”.

 Public perceptions about these women and their achievements have been interesting, reflecting a lot of gender stereotypes that affect both how people perceive women and how women behave.
 Female leaders are said to be democratic or participative.
 They tend to invite their subordinates to the table, to participate in decision-making, and tend to lead through motivation and engaging in their followers’ shared interests.
 Men, on the other hand, are said to rely on incentives, perseverance in the face of danger, and assertiveness–qualities they say women leaders struggle with.
 Yet, many of the countries where the swiftest prevention measures were put in place, and who are now leading returns to work, are female-led countries.